The Donna Reed Show

 The Donna Reed Show is an American sitcom starring Donna Reed as the middle-class housewife Donna Stone.
-Carl Betz co-stars as her pediatrician husband Dr. Alex Stone, and Shelley Fabares and Paul Petersen as their teenage children, Mary and Jeff.
-The show originally aired on ABC from September 24, 1958, to September 3, 1966.
+Carl Betz co-starred as her husband, pediatrician Dr. Alex Stone, with Shelley Fabares and Paul Petersen as their teenage children, Mary and Jeff.
+The show originally aired on ABC from September 24, 1958, to March 19, 1966.

 Background

-The series was sponsored by Campbell Soup Company, with Johnson & Johnson as the principal alternate sponsor (succeeded in the fall of 1963 by The Singer Company).
+The series was sponsored by Campbell Soup Company, with Johnson & Johnson as the principal alternate sponsor (succeeded in the fall of 1963 by the Singer Company).

-This show was the first TV family sitcom to feature the mother as the center of the show.
+The Donna Reed Show was the first television family sitcom to place the mother at the center of the story.
 Reed's character, Donna Stone, is a loving mother and wife, but also a strong woman, an active participant in her community, a woman with feelings and a sense of humor.
-According to many of Reed's friends and family, Reed shared many similarities to the character that she portrayed on screen, implying that the fictional Donna Stone was a near-identical copy of Reed herself.
+According to many of Reed's friends and family, she closely resembled the character she portrayed on screen, suggesting that Donna Stone was modeled directly on Reed herself.